Homemade Salted Caramel Sauce Recipe.

 - 1 tsp pure vanilla extract

 - In a medium, heavy bottom saucepan, heat the cream to almost boiling - bubbles will start to appear around the side of the pan and the surface will get a bit "rumbly".
-Keep warm.
+Turn down the heat to low and keep warm.

-- In a large heavy bottom saucepan, add 1 cup of the sugar, the corn syrup and salt.
+- In a large heavy bottom saucepan, add 1 cup of the sugar, the corn syrup, and salt.
 Stir to moisten the sugar and then cook without stirring over medium high heat just until the sugar starts to turn golden.
+If you notice that the syrup is quickly turning brown in one spot, but the rest is not browning at all, grip both sides of the pan and swirl the syrup around to distribute the caramelizing sugar before it burns.
+Cook until all the syrup is a light golden color – somewhere between the color of straw and milk chocolate.

 - Turn the heat down to medium-low and add the remaining cup of sugar in three additions, stirring constantly, allowing each addition to melt before adding more.
 The sauce will continue to darken in color.
 Cook, stirring constantly, until the sauce is a deep amber color.
 Watch the heat in order to prevent the sugar from burning.
 The sauce should steadily darken in color, but if it begins to smoke at all, immediately remove it from the heat, stirring vigorously, and lower the burner heat.
 Return the pan to the burner and continue.
 If the sugar does turn black and burn, there's no other option except to start over.